-As previously reported, Replay's internal control over financial reporting did not result in the proper classification of certain of the warrants Replay issued in April 2019 which, due to its impact on the financial statements, was determined to be a material weakness.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that a reasonable possibility exists that a material misstatement of the annual or interim financial statements could not be prevented or detected on a timely basis.
-A material weakness was identified in Replay's controls over the accounting for temporary and permanent equity and complex financial instruments.
-The controls to evaluate the accounting for complex financial instruments, such as temporary and permanent equity and issued by a SPAC, did not operate effectively to appropriately apply the provisions of ASC 815-40.
-This material weakness resulted in the failure to prevent a material error in the accounting for temporary and permanent equity, and the resulting restatement of Replay's previously issued financial statements.
-While processes exist to properly identify and evaluate the appropriate accounting technical pronouncements and other literature for all significant or unusual transactions, in light of the SEC's Public Statement and the Business Combination, we are improving these processes to ensure that the nuances of such transactions are effectively evaluated in the context of the increasingly complex accounting standards.
-As successor to Replay, the remediation plan at this time includes acquiring enhanced access to accounting literature, research materials and documents and increased communication among personnel and third-party professionals with whom we consult regarding the application of complex accounting transactions, including the accounting for temporary and permanent equity.
-The remediation plan can only be accomplished over time and will be continually reviewed to determine that it is achieving its ob
+As previously reported, Replay's internal control over financial reporting did not result in the proper classification of certain of the warrants Replay issued in April 2019 which, due to its impact on Replay's financial statements, we determined to be a material weakness.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that a reasonable possibility exists that a material misstatement of our annual or interim financial statements could not be prevented or detected on a timely basis.
+We identified a material weakness in Replay's controls over the accounting for temporary and permanent equity and complex financial instruments.
+The controls to evaluate the accounting for complex financial instruments, such as temporary and permanent equity and warrants issued by a SPAC, did not operate effectively to appropriately apply the provisions of ASC 815-40.
+This material weakness resulted in the failure to prevent a material error in the accounting for temporary and permanent equity warrants and the resulting restatement of Replay's previously issued financial statements.
+In response to this material weakness, as the successor registrant to Replay, the Company's management has expended, and will continue to expend, a substantial amount of effort and resources for the remediation and improvement of the internal control over financial reporting.
+While we have processes to properly identify and evaluate the appropriate accounting technical pronouncements and other literature for all significant or unusual transactions, we are improving these processes to ensure that the nuances of such transactions are effectively evaluated in the context of the increasingly complex accounting standards.
+Our plans at this time include acquiring enhanced access to accounting literature, research materials and documents and increased communication among our personnel and third-party professionals with whom we consult regarding the application of temporary and permanent equity and complex accounting transactions.
+Our remediation plan can only be accomplished over time and will be continually reviewed to determine that it is achieving its objectives.
+We can offer no assurance that these initiatives will ultimately have the intended effects.